mebeim/aoc/2019/README.md

-We can take advantage of the [`combinations()`][py-itertools-combinations] function from the [`itertools`][py-itertools] module instead of two `for` loops to efficently get all the unique couples of moons.
+We can take advantage of the [`combinations()`][py-itertools-combinations] function from the [`itertools`][py-itertools] module instead of two `for` loops to efficiently get all the unique couples of moons.
 This means that we'll need to modify the velocity of both inside the loop, but that's no problem!
 Now let's dive into it and simulate the first 1000 steps.

 ```python